kirubeltadesse/MainProject/README.md

 - when the result are ready the program will write(append) it to a file called `test_result.txt`.

 ### Result Analysis
-- the python script `Analysis.py` include the Analysis create currently under progress
+- the python script `Analysis.py` include the Analysis of the result.
+Organize the data into 14 column and various row based on the data size.